 Claire England is a veteran investor and startup advisor, who has cultivated more than 20 years of leadership, strategy, and operations experience in venture investing, entrepreneur ecosystems, and social impact organizations.
-She serves as Partner in two Portfolia venture funds: the new Food & AgTech Fund and the FemTech Fund, the nation’s first venture capital fund dedicated to investing in women’s health and wellness innovation.
+She serves as a Partner in two Portfolia funds: the Food & AgTech Fund and the FemTech Fund, the nation’s first VC fund dedicated to investing solely in women’s health and wellness innovation.
 Claire recently joined VC3 DAO as a Genesis Member and Governance Committee Co-Chair.
 In addition, she is also a Kauffman Fellow, a prestigious post-graduate executive leadership program for top venture capitalists and innovation leaders worldwide.

 From 2014 to 2019, she directed Central Texas Angel Network (CTAN), a large investing community of family offices and high-net-worth individuals, of whom she recruited at least 40 percent.
-She led CTAN into a global model of early-stage investing, with its first IPO exits and an ROI exceeding the national average for VC returns.
+She led CTAN into a global model of early-stage investing, with its first IPO exits and an ROI exceeding the U.S. average for VC returns.
 CTAN became the #1 most active angel group in the U.S. for the first time in its history, deploying a record $14 million annually.
-Her efforts to build an exceptional investor community and achieve best-in-class founder sourcing, due diligence, and deal leadership drove more than $74.4 million in funding for 115 companies, from pre-seed to pre-IPO stages.
+Claire's efforts to build an exceptional investor community and achieve best-in-class founder sourcing, due diligence, and deal leadership drove more than $74.4 million in funding for 115 companies, from pre-seed to pre-IPO stages.

 Claire serves on St. Edward’s University’s Business School Board of Advisors and as a mentor for Kauffman Fellows and startup accelerators, such as Techstars.
 She has served on numerous advisory committees for entrepreneurial and investing organizations, such as the Angel Capital Association, Startup America, and World Economic Forum’s Global Shapers.
 She speaks at innovation conferences and leads workshops in the U.S. and internationally.
 In 2018, she received the Kauffman Fellows Leadership Award, and she was a 2013 Finalist for Austin Business Journal’s Profiles in Power Award.

 Education, Personal, and Fellowship